 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Nonsteroidal anti-inflammatory drug (NSAID); selectively inhibits COX-2.
+Niflumic acid is a nonsteroidal anti-inflammatory drug (NSAID); selectively inhibits COX-2.
 Also activates human TRPA1 inducibly expressed in HEK293 cells; displays agonist activity at GPR35.

 |Storage||Store at RT|